How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation: Human Studies Setup

 We form a group of 20 participants to evaluate the ten mutations in \T~\ref{tab:mutation} according to the alignment, faithfulness, and validity requirements (discussed in \S~\ref{subsec:aspects}).
-The effectiveness of these mutations in triggering VDL faults is evaluated using quantitative evaluations in \S~\ref{subsec:eval-eff}.
-Since evaluating if a mutation fulfills these requirements needs inspecting how the changed semantics (both anticipated and unanticipated) may affect the downstream VDL testing and analysis, we hire 20 Ph.D. students experienced in software testing and VDL system in our human study.
+Since evaluating if a mutation fulfills these requirements needs inspecting how the changed semantics (both anticipated and unanticipated) may affect the downstream VDL testing and analysis, we hire 20 Ph.D. students experienced in software testing and VDL systems in our human study.
+For each mutation in \T~\ref{tab:mutation}, we prepare 50 seed images to mutate.
+That is, for the six traditional mutations, each of them has $50 \times 5 = 250$ mutated images, and for the four MLLM-enabled mutations, each of them has $50 \times 4 = 200$ mutated images.